bcs016/bash/README.md

 # README

-Several tools which helps me in my job.
+Several tools which are fun or help me in my daily work